facebook/react/docs/docs/tutorial.md

 });
 ```

-Note that we have passed some data from the parent `CommentList` component to the child `Comment` component as both XML-like children and attributes.
-Data passed from parent to child is called **props**, short for properties.
+Note that we have passed some data from the parent `CommentList` component to the child `Comment` components.
+For example, we passed *Pete Hunt* (via an attribute) and *This is one comment* (via an XML-like child node) to the first `Comment`.
+Data passed from parent to children components is called **props**, short for properties.

 ### Using props

 Let's create the Comment component.
-It will read the data passed to it from the CommentList and render some markup:
+Using **props** we will be able to read the data passed to it from the `CommentList`, and render some markup:

 ```javascript
 // tutorial5.js